Payload Software Interface¶

 Refer to the Python payload registration code example in the Spot SDK for details.

-The Payload Registration API gives developers the ability to deploy payloads that register themselves with the robot when they power on without the need to store an app token or user credentials on the payload.
+The Payload Registration API gives developers the ability to deploy payloads that register themselves with the robot when they power on without the need to store user credentials on the payload.

 The payload registration process completes after an admin operator accepts the payload using the robot’s admin console.
 If the payload has registered itself, it should appear in the Payload section of the admin console.